 You don’t necessarily have to be a first-time homebuyer to apply for the District of Columbia Housing Finance Agency’s (DCHFA) DC Open Doors mortgage, as long as you don’t already own another property.
 With this mortgage, you get a below-market interest rate along with the option for a separate deferred loan to cover the down payment.

 To qualify, you must have a minimum credit score of 640, and your individual income (not the combined household income) can’t be more than $151,200 per year.
-Other requirements include having a debt-to-income ratio no higher than 50 percent (or no higher than 45 percent if obtaining an FHA loan).
-There are no restrictions on the home purchase price, but the loan size is capped at $548,250.
+Other requirements include having a debt-to-income (DTI) ratio no higher than 50 percent (or no higher than 45 percent if obtaining an FHA loan).
+There are no restrictions on the home purchase price, but the loan size is capped at $647,200.

 DCHFA DC4ME program

 To be eligible, you (or at least one of the borrowers of the loan) must be a full-time employee of one of the many District governmental agencies, independent agencies, District of Columbia Public Charter Schools or other organizations that are overseen by the Council of the District.
-If you’re not sure whether your organization qualifies, consult this list of eligible employers.
+If you’re not sure whether your organization qualifies, check this list of eligible employers.